Print

 Description

 The secret?
-A zesty dry-brine to keep all the lovely juices inside, and a herby miso butter that’s stuffed under the skin for maximum flavour.
+A zesty dry-brine to keep all the lovely juices inside, and a herby miso butter that’s stuffed under the skin for maximum flavor.

 Ingredients